-write-once read-many (WORM).
+write-once read many (WORM).
 Any type of storage medium to which data can be written only a single time, but can be read from any number of times.
 After the data is recorded, it cannot be altered.
-Typically the storage medium is an optical disk whose surface is permanently etched by using a laser in order to record information.
-WORM media are high-capacity storage devices and have a significantly longer shelf life than magnetic media.

 WWN.
 See worldwide name.